 Venetian Shores Park sits on Great South Bay.
 The sprinkler area is right by the beach so kids can enjoy the best of both worlds on a hot summer day.
 When kids are done playing on the two playgrounds, they can splash around in the sprinkler park that has water cannons, a giant, water-spraying octopus, dumping buckets, and a mushroom waterfall.
 Town of Babylon residents only with a recreation permit.

-This article first published in 2014.
-It was updated in May 2017
+A version of this article first was published in 2014.
+It was updated in May 2018.